PrachiBPatel/PrachiPatel-Portfolio/content/project/Order Fulfillment Analysis/index.md

 end_time <- Sys.time()
 ```

-## 2. Summarize the results in a Confusion Matrix.
+Summarized the results in a Confusion Matrix.

 ```r